prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

 We propose the addition of a `meta.json` file in the wal directory, similar to [block meta.json](https://github.com/prometheus/prometheus/blob/5e124cf4f2b9467e4ae1c679840005e727efd599/tsdb/block.go#L171), with Version field set to `1` for the current format and `2` for new changes e.g. when we start to write [new records](https://github.com/prometheus/prometheus/pull/15467/files).
 No `meta.json` is equivalent to `{"version":1} `meta.json` file.

 We propose to also store the new WALs in separate directories e.g. `wal.v2`.
-Thanks to that the rewrite from one version to another is eventual and can be done segment by segment.
+Thanks to that the rewrite from one version to another is **eventual** and can be done segment by segment without any forcible rewrite.
+The WAL will be rewritten within the next 2h of a normal operation.
 The additional advantage of this way of versioning is that it's clear when your WAL fully migrated to a certain version.

 Finally, we propose that all Prometheus releases will contain the following table: